A Common Word Between Us and You: Criticism

-Some commentators such as the leading Jewish American political columnist Mona Charen, have criticized the open letter.
+Some commentators, such as the American political columnist Mona Charen, have criticized the open letter.

 Robert Spencer, an American conservative commentator, writes: "The persecution of Christians is the primary indication of the letter’s inadequacy as the basis for any real dialogue between Muslims and Christians.
 Genuine dialogue must focus, or at least be cognizant of, the reality of what separates the two parties.
 Nothing can be resolved, no genuine peace or harmony attained, except on the basis of confronting those differences."

 On 28 November 2007, Patrick Sookhdeo of the Barnabas Fund, interdenominational Christian aid agency, published an analysis of the letter.
 In it, he pointed out some significant issues which he feels are not addressed.
 His analysis claimed that, while the letter implies that there is a global war on Islam by Christianity, it gives no indication of sorrow for current or historical wrongs inflicted on Christians by Islam; nor does the letter acknowledge that Muslim actions may have contributed in any alienation between Christians and Muslims.
 Sookhdeo's analysis also claimed that the letter has no acknowledgement that in many areas - such as parts of Iraq, Sudan, Nigeria, Indonesia and Pakistan - rather than Christianity fighting a war to destroy or displace Muslims, the reverse is the case.